 The Spectrum Support Program is equipped to serve a finite number of students each academic year.
 In order to continue the focus on quality support services, beginning in fall 2020, the program will serve a limited number of students.
 Students who are applying to RIT and interested in the services provided by SSP, will submit a Request for Services and be asked to submit application materials.
-Please see SSP Eligibility, Support Options and Application Process for more information.
+Please see SSP Eligibility, Support Levels and Application Process for more information.

 Cross Campus Collaboration and Referral